Animation still: Kris Krueger

 Give yourself pep talks, and recognize your limits and where you are in your journey.

-I still have a few more itches I want to scratch as a student, so I plan on taking CG Spectrum’s Advanced 3D Animation Course.
+I still have a few more itches I want to scratch as a student, so I plan on taking CG Spectrum’s 3D Animation Specialization Course.
 I’m dead-set on starting up before my TA tenure is up.
 Shortly after that, you’ll hopefully see my name in the credits of something on the big screen soon.
 In the meantime, people can see a snapshot of my progress on Instagram and Artstation.

 If you love the idea of bringing characters to life, 3D Animation could be the career for you.
 By studying at CG Spectrum, along with a world-class education, you will also get to join our online animation community — a vibrant and supportive network of peers, industry mentors, and alumni.
 It's a place to collaborate, network, troubleshoot, and enjoy each other's work.
 Our Technical Assistants (like Kris!) and dedicated Career Development Manager also offer added value and support as you build your skills and develop your portfolio.